-Consider how this will impact your usage.
+You should consider how this will impact your usage.
 If you’re using powerline adapters mainly for web browsing, then a 200Mb adapter will easily suffice.
-But if you’re planning on streaming high definition video or frequently transferring large files, then it’s worth opting for faster adapters.
+But if you’re planning on streaming HD video or frequently transferring large files, then it’s worth investing in faster adapters.

 Finally, it's important to check the network interface on your devices.
 For a long time, the standard speed of a wired network connection was 100Mb, and lots of computers and other hardware will be limited to that rate.
-But newer equipment may support faster gigabit ethernet.
+But newer equipment may support faster gigabit ethernet cables.

-If you’re planning on using powerline networking for speeds above 100Mb, you’ll need to make sure you've got a gigabit connection.
+If you’re planning on using powerline networking for speeds above 100Mb, you’ll need to make sure you've got a gigabit connection on your device.

 Ports and pass-throughs

-A basic HomePlug will have a single ethernet port, but some models offer several network connections so you can connect multiple devices.
+A basic HomePlug will have a single ethernet port, but some models offer several ethernet connections, so you can connect multiple devices.

 The multiport adapters are usually only a little more expensive and worth it even if you don’t need those ports right away.
-Otherwise, to add more ports you’ll either need to replace the adapter or use a network switch (which aren’t expensive, but it’s additional clutter).
+Otherwise, to add more ports, you’ll either need to replace the adapter or use a network switch.
+If you have left it a little late, a network switch isn’t expensive, but it will be extra clutter.

-Some adapters will also have pass-throughs for the power socket; not an essential feature, but a useful thing to have if power points are at a premium.
+Some adapters will also have pass-throughs for the power socket.
+This isn’t an essential feature, but it’s a useful thing to have if power points are at a premium.

-Some powerline adapters also act as Wi-Fi boosters which is a great way to bring wireless connectivity to areas of your home where the signal is weak or nonexistent.
+Some powerline adapters also have built-in Wi-Fi extenders.
+This is a great way to bring Wi-Fi connectivity to areas of your home where the signal is weak or non-existent.

-Compared to Wi-Fi repeaters which amplify a weak signal, the connection should be faster and more stable, though you will still lose some performance.
-Also, be prepared to pay a bit more for this capability.
+Compared to Wi-Fi repeaters which amplify a weak signal, the connection should be faster and more stable.
+Unfortunately, you will still lose some performance compared to directly connecting to the router.
+Moreover, you need to be prepared to pay a bit more for this capability.